rjsmethurst/marsfilter/README.md

 ## marsfilter

-#Like #nofilter but for selfie's to look like they're taken on Mars!
+#Like #nofilter but for selfies to look like they're taken on Mars!

 Possible spectrum to RGB colour conversion...